 - Only 4% of learners eventually earn a degree.

 - Money is not the problem.
-In South Africa public spending on education is 6.4% of GDP; the average share in EU countries is 4.8%.
+In South Africa, public spending on education is 4% of GDP; the average share in EU countries is 4.8%.
 Few countries spend as much to so little effect.

-- In one study in 2007 mathematics teachers of 11- and 12-year-old’s sat tests similar to those taken by their class; questions included simple calculations of fractions and ratios.
+- In one study in 2007, mathematics teachers of 11- and 12-year-old’s took tests similar to those taken by their class; questions included simple calculations of fractions and ratios.
 A scandalous 79% of teachers scored below the level expected of the pupils.

-- A typical day of school in South Korea is 9 hours, but most students stay at school or go to a study room to study until 11 pm or even later.
-The average school day for a student that goes to school in South Africa is 5 hours for grade one and two, 6 hours for grade three to nine, and between about 6 -7 hours for grade ten through eleven.
+- A typical school day in South Korea is 9 hours, but most students stay at school or go to a study room to study until 11 pm or even later.
+The average school day for a student who goes to South Africa is 5 hours for grades one and two, 6 hours for grades three to nine, and between about 6 -7 hours for grades ten through eleven.

 Without a Grade 12 certificate, the kids that leave school are more likely to head down a path that leads to lower-paying jobs, poorer health, and the possible continuation of a cycle of poverty that creates immense challenges for families, neighbourhoods, and communities.

 How to prevent kids from dropping out of school:

 - Parents should be INVOLVED in the child’s education.
 Parents should help children at home as far as they can and make sure they do their homework.

 - Cultivate Relationships: A concerned teacher or trusted adult can differentiate between a student staying in school and dropping out.
 Get to know your child’s teacher and be open to advice.